CommonAccord/Cmacc-Org/Doc/G/Bonterms/Cloud-Terms/Form/Cloud-Terms.md

 LiabilityLimit.GeneralCap.Ti=General Cap

-LiabilityLimit.GeneralCap.sec=<b>Each party’s entire liability arising out of or related to this Agreement will not exceed the General Cap.</b>
+LiabilityLimit.GeneralCap.sec=<b>Each party’s entire liability arising out of or related to this {_Agreement} will not exceed the General Cap.</b>

 LiabilityLimit.GeneralCap.=[G/Z/Base]

 LiabilityLimit.ConsequentialDamage.Ti=Consequential Damages Waiver

-LiabilityLimit.ConsequentialDamage.sec=<b>Neither party will have any liability arising out of or related to this Agreement for indirect, special, incidental, reliance or consequential damages or damages for loss of use, lost profits or interruption of business, even if informed of their possibility in advance.</b>
+LiabilityLimit.ConsequentialDamage.sec=<b>Neither party will have any liability arising out of or related to this {_Agreement} for indirect, special, incidental, reliance or consequential damages or damages for loss of use, lost profits or interruption of business, even if informed of their possibility in advance.</b>

 LiabilityLimit.ConsequentialDamage.=[G/Z/Base]